rust-lang/book/second-edition/src/ch01-03-hello-cargo.md

 ### Building and Running a Cargo Project

-Now let’s look at what's different when we build and run the Hello, world! program with Cargo!
+Now let’s look at what’s different when we build and run the Hello, world! program with Cargo!
 From your *hello_cargo* directory, build your project by entering the following command: